Our relationship with Viet Nam

 For more information, read the Viet Nam Government website (external link).

 The New Zealand Aid Programme in Viet Nam is guided by our relationship with ASEAN.
-Our aid programme in ASEAN countries is about using New Zealand’s expertise in agriculture, knowledge and skills, and disaster risk management to support sustainable economic development.
+Our aid programme in ASEAN countries is about using New Zealand’s expertise in economic resilience, climate resilience, and knowledge and skills, to support sustainable economic development.

 - New Zealand is represented in Viet Nam by the New Zealand Embassy, Ha Noi